-UK Unmarried Partner visa application fee
+UK Unmarried Partner visa application fee?

 The Home Office application fee for a UK Unmarried Partner visa application submitted outside the UK is currently £1,523.
 The Home Office application fee to switch into the Unmarried Partner category from within the UK or extend stay as an Unmarried Partner is currently £1,033.

-UK Unmarried Partner visa validity period
+UK Unmarried Partner visa validity period?

+If your application for a UK Unmarried Partner visa is successful outcome, you will be given an initial period of 33 months initially.
+If you apply for leave to remain in the UK as an Unmarried Partner then you will be granted leave valid for 30 months and be issued with a biometric residence permit.
 Before your initial grant of leave expires, you will need to apply to UK Visas and Immigration to extend your stay.
 If your application for further leave to remain as an Unmarried Partner in the UK is successful then you will be granted further leave to remain for a period of 30 months.

 After spending 5 years in the UK as the Unmarried Partner of a British citizen or settled person, you will be eligible to apply for indefinite leave to remain.

 Can an Unmarried Partner UK visa holder work in the UK?